thosgood/this-weeks-finds/markdown/101-151/week102.md

 These let us cancel or create positive and negative points in pairs.
 Voila!
 The categorified integers!
-Just as the integers form a monoid under addition, these form a monoidal category (see
-\"[week89](week89.html)\" for these concepts).
+Just as the integers form a monoid under addition, these form a monoidal category (see "[week89](week89.html)" for these concepts).
 The monoidal structure here is disjoint union, which we can denote with a plus sign if we like.
 Similarly, we can write the empty set as 0.

-Above it looks like I\'m drawing a 1-dimensional tangle in 2-dimensional space.
-To understand the \"commutativity\" of the categorified integers we should work with 1-dimensional tangles in higher-dimensional space.
+Above it looks like I'm drawing a 1-dimensional tangle in 2-dimensional space.
+To understand the "commutativity" of the categorified integers we should work with 1-dimensional tangles in higher-dimensional space.
 If we consider them in 3-dimensional space, we have room to switch things around: